-Montana House votes to ban transgender Representative from House floor
+Montana House votes to ban transgender representative from House floor

 "The entire story was not told," Regier told reporters on Tuesday.
 "Headlines that have happened over the last week stating that the Montana House leadership or GOP has silenced anyone is false.
 Currently, all representatives are free to participate in House debate while following the House rules.
 The choice to not follow House rules is one that Rep. Zephyr has made.
 The only person silencing Rep. Zephyr is Rep. Zephyr."

-House Minority Leader Rep. Kim Abbott, D-Helena, said the Monday protest was not violent and disagreed with conservative voices describing it as a “riot.”
+House Minority Leader Rep. Kim Abbott, D-Helena, said the Monday protest was not violent, and she disagreed with conservative voices describing it as a “riot.”
 She doesn’t believe the rules have been enforced consistently throughout the session, and she called the speaker’s actions extreme.